Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/03-integrating-uniswap-oracles.md

 We provide a library for use in oracle contracts that has the method [UniswapV2OracleLibrary#currentCumulativePrices](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/libraries/UniswapV2OracleLibrary.sol#L16) for getting the current cumulative price.
+The current cumulative price returned by this method is computed counterfactually.
+That means it is correct regardless of whether a swap has already executed for the current block.